Last Updated on 30/08/2025

 4. What are the potential risks or drawbacks associated with bot traffic?

 It can cause skewed website analytics, deceptive performance metrics, increased server strain, which raises hosting costs, and vulnerability to harmful activities such as scraping, spamming, or DDoS assaults.
-It can also influence website performance and user experience, potentially resulting in lower engagement and transactions.
+It can also impact website performance and user experience, potentially leading to lower engagement and transactions.

 5. How can I prevent or mitigate the impact of bot traffic on my website’s analytics and performance?